v-fami/Test/test97/index.md

    > [!NOTE]
    > Some error messages passed to the client intentionally do not give enough information to troubleshoot the problem.
 This is a security feature to avoid providing an attacker with information about SQL Server.
 To view the complete information about the error, look in the SQL Server error log.
 The details are provided there.

 1. If you receive error `18456 Login failed for user`, Books Online topic [MSSQLSERVER_18456](../../relational-databases/errors-events/mssqlserver-18456-database-engine-error.md) contains additional information about error codes.
 And Aaron Bertrand's blog has a very extensive list of error codes at [Troubleshooting Error 18456](https://sqlblog.org/2011/01/14/troubleshooting-error-18456).
 You can view the error log with SSMS (if you can connect), in the Management section of the Object Explorer.
 Otherwise, you can view the error log with the Windows Notepad program.
 The default location varies with your version and can be changed during setup.
-The default location for [!INCLUDE[ssSQL15_md](../../includes/sssqlv15-md.md)] is `C:\Program Files\Microsoft SQL Server\MSSQL15.MSSQLSERVER\MSSQL\Log\ERRORLOG`.
+The default location for Server\MSSQL15.MSSQLSERVER\MSSQL\Log\ERRORLOG`.

 1. If you can connect using shared memory, test connecting using TCP.
 You can force a TCP connection by specifying `tcp:` before the name.
 For example: